AbeHiroto/AbeHiroto/README.md

 ## 👋Hello

 My name is Hiroto Abe.
 I started my journey with programming in January 2024 w/ AI, and since then, I've been continuously learning and developing my skills.
-My recent project is an online Tic-Tac-Toe app that can be played with your friend easily w/o registration that is called... 👇
+My first project is an online Tic-Tac-Toe app that can be played with your friend w/o registration that is called... 👇

 ## 🍉"Obsessed with Watermelon"
 ![Obsessed with Watermelon](https://github.com/AbeHiroto/AbeHiroto/blob/main/gh_prof01.jpg)